A-List Republicans Call Out House Candidate Mark Roberts For His ‘Hoebag’ Melania Tweet

 — Donald Trump Jr. (@DonaldJTrumpJr) August 1, 2018

-Other Twitter users immediately corrected Trump Jr’s views and historian Kevin Kruse even noted that Roberts is running as an Independent, not a Republican candidate.
+Other Twitter users immediately corrected Trump Jr’s views, and historian Kevin Kruse even noted that Roberts is running as an Independent, not a Republican or Democratic candidate.

 Roberts referred to himself as an “independent” “a conservative” and a “disgruntled life-long Republican” to the Herald and News last spring.
-He also said that is not “a washed-up would-be Bernie Sanders,” citing that Sanders is what most people associate with the Independent Party.
+He also said that he is not “a washed-up would-be Bernie Sanders,” citing that Sanders is what most people associate with the Independent Party.

-Many were also offended by the implication that conservatives had never insulted Michelle Obama during Barack’s presidency.
-One Twitter user reminded Trump Jr. that InfoWars broadcaster Alex Jones has claimed Michelle is a transgender woman.
-She was referred to once as an “ape in heels.”
+Many were also offended by the implication that conservatives had never insulted Michelle Obama during Barack Obama’s presidency.
+One Twitter user reminded Trump Jr. that InfoWars broadcaster Alex Jones has said Michelle Obama “looks like a tranny,” and commented that “…citizens across the board have studied videos and photos of Michelle Obama and said that she is a man,” which has been substantiated according to the Independent.

-There were also comments about Malia Obama on social media calling her the “n-word” and saying they wished she’d get “one of those colored diseases” when she decided to attend Harvard University.
+The Former First Lady was also referred to once as an “ape in heels,” and there have been comments about Malia Obama on social media calling her the “n-word” and saying they wished she’d get “one of those colored diseases” when she decided to attend Harvard University.

+Twitter users pointed these instances out as a way of showing that people have, indeed, used Twitter and similar platforms to attack Michelle Obama just as they have been used to insult Melania Trump.